|

 PT global operations/expert: Can create user groups in all organizations within the Powertrain portal.

-PT principal user: Can create user groups within authorized organizations of the Powertrain portal and assign user roles, user groups, or assets
+PT principal user: Can create user groups within authorized organizations of the Powertrain portal and assign user roles, user groups, or assets to internal and external users.
+Refer to the steps in the video below.

-External principal user: Can create user groups in the authorized organization of the Powertrain portal and assign external user roles to external
+External principal user: Can create user groups in the authorized organization of the Powertrain portal, assign external user roles to external users, and assign assets to the group.
+Refer to the steps in the video below.

 PT end user /External user: Cannot create user groups.
 The end user can create internal user groups only if the role is changed to an External principal user in the authorized organization.